Staindrop CE Primary School and Pre-School

 We use a whole class approach to guided reading in KS2.
-Whole class sets of books sourced from Durham Learning Resources are used.
+Whole class sets of books ( many sourced from Durham Learning Resources) are used.
 Texts are carefully mapped to link to books studied in Literacy lesson by genre, theme or Author.
 Several sessions a week are given over to reading the book, developing fluency (choral reading/echo reading/readers theatre) and class discussion.
 One session a week is planned to teach comprehensions skills such as skimming, scanning and text marking in order to answer questions related to Vocabulary, Inference, prediction, evaluation, retrieval or summarising known in school as VIPERS.
 These lessons consist of explicit teaching using model questions and practice questions, guided practice and independent practice.
 Other written tasks may be used to further their understanding of the text e.g. book reviews, story maps etc.

-Reading as a fundamental part of literacy lessons and units of Literacy work are planned around and based on a quality text.
-Texts are mapped out across school to link with topics where appropriate and to ensure coverage of a range of genres, themes, fiction, non-fiction, poetry, plays, authors, classical texts, new releases and best -selling authors.
+Reading as a fundamental part of English lessons and units of English work are planned around and based on a quality texts.
+Texts are mapped out across school to link with topics where appropriate, and to ensure coverage of a range of genres, themes, fiction, non-fiction, poetry, plays, authors, classical texts, new releases and best -selling authors.
 Contact with authors is encouraged and frequently classes tweet or email authors being studied and gain responses.

-The school is organised to promote reading and inspire children to read.
-We have a Harry Potter themed library where children can choose books for home reading and non fiction books for research during lessons.
+The school environment is organised to promote reading and inspire children to read.
+We have an engaging library where children can choose books for home reading and non fiction books for research during lessons.
 In Ks1, children have access to the Reading for Pleasure library.
 Our playground ‘Zen Den’ and ‘Stable’ provide a sheltered places where children can go to be quiet and read at playtimes.
 We also host story times for the younger children read by the older pupils.
-In classrooms appealing reading areas provide a place to sit or choose a book and are often themed around the texts being studied in school.
-Every teacher has a special VIP book shelf where they keep their latests books and lend them out to children to create a sense of awe and wonder around books.
-Often teachers will order new books specifically requested by children and we have been known to have these delivered to children’s homes in the holidays.
-Our KS1 book gallery displays the books being read in classes to encourage discussions between staff and pupils.
+In classrooms, appealing reading areas provide a place to sit or choose a book and are kept up to date with new releases and recommendations.
+Every teacher has a special VIP book shelf where they keep their latest books and lend them out to children to create a sense of awe and wonder around books.
+Often, teachers will order new books specifically requested by children and we have been known to have these delivered to children’s homes in the holidays.
+Our KS1 book gallery displays the books being read in classes to encourage discussions between staff and pupils across school.
 Reading is such a huge part of school life that teachers have even set up their own books clubs outside of school.